- Overview

 - Transportation Overview

-- 1. Narita Express (N’EX): Comfort & JR Pass Friendly
+- 1. Narita Express (N’EX): Comfortable & JR Pass Friendly

-- 2. Keisei Skyliner: The Fastest Train to Narita
+- 2. Keisei Skyliner: Fastest Train to Narita

-- 3. Airport Limousine Bus: Direct to Your Hotel or Terminal
+- 3. Airport Limousine Bus: Best for Luggage & Hotel Access

 - 4. Taxi or Private Airport Transfer

-- 5. Driving to Narita: Car Rental Option
+- 5. Driving to Narita: Rental Car Return

 - Useful Travel Tips Before Departure